 The second project, called “Advancing sustainable forage-based livestock production systems using multi-source remote sensing and social science approaches,” is led by Dr. Brian Barrett from the University of Glasgow.
 Its goal is to keep a track record of forage availability, productivity, and estimate the main elements of forage quality throughout the seasons by using remote sensing techniques, such as satellite images and drones.
 This project brings together cross-disciplinary perspectives and methodologies to develop remote sensing (RS)-based approaches for forage monitoring and management at local and regional levels.

 Despite the fact that the two projects were conceived independently, it’s a unique opportunity to synergize efforts to achieve a common goal.
 That’s why staff from the different projects recently met at CIAT to find common ground and define strategies, sampling regimes to maximize project outputs, in order to improve human and farmed animal nutrition, enhancing the resilience and sustainability of livestock.

-The projects have been awarded funding as part of the Sustainable Tropical Agricultural Systems programme, which aims to ensure reliable and sustainable food provision for Colombia.
+The projects have been awarded funding as part of the Sustainable Tropical Agricultural Systems programme of the UK Research and Innovation initiative, which aims to ensure reliable and sustainable food provision for Colombia.
 Click here for more information.